-- 6.2 Each CAR response must include the completed CAR form which contains: - Actions to immediately correct or contain the nonconformance - Result of root cause analysis - Actions taken to correct root cause and prevent recurrence - Supporting evidence files that verify the planned actions have been implemented - The Corrective Action Plan (previously Part 2 of the CAR form) - The CAR form and evidence will be reviewed by QMC.
+- 6.2 Each CAR response must include the completed CAR form which contains: - Actions to immediately correct or contain the nonconformance - Result of root cause analysis - Actions taken to correct root cause and prevent recurrence - Supporting evidence files that verify the planned actions have been implemented - The Corrective Action Plan (previously Part 2 of the CAR form) - 6.2.1 The CAR form and evidence will be reviewed by QMC.
 If the reviewer makes a request for additional evidence, the Participant or Applicant has 14 days to respond.
 If the reviewer makes a second, which is the final request for additional evidence, the Participant or Applicant has 7 days to respond.
-Where a request for additional evidence has been made for more than one CAR, the evidence for ALL CARs must be submitted at the same time.
+When a request for additional evidence has been made for more than one CAR, the evidence for ALL CARs (where additional evidence has been requested) must be submitted at the same time.

 Failure to respond to a request for additional evidence for any of the CARs within the stated timeframes will trigger an "unsatisfactory" result.
 Any CAR that does not receive satisfactory evidence after the three attempts will be marked "unsatisfactory".
-All reviews of corrective action, whether satisfactory or unsatisfactory, are then forwarded to AISC.
-An unsatisfactory recommendation may put the certification at risk.
+All reviews of corrective action, whether satisfactory or unsatisfactory, are then forwarded to AISC and the CRG for final determination.